 Arming Teachers: Is It Worth It?

-In early 2018, a gunman opened fire in Stoneman Douglas High School, killing 17 people and injuring 17 others.
+In early 2018, a gunman opened fire in Stoneman Douglas High School in Parkland, Florida, killing 17 people and injuring 17 others.
 In the wake of the horrific shooting, Florida legislature established the Guardian Program, which aimed to protect students by allowing trained school staff, excluding teachers, to carry guns in school.
-After long, heated debate within the Florida State House, however, the program was extended this October to include teachers as well.
+To the Republicans of Florida’s legislature, however, this wasn’t enough to reduce school shootings.
+They proposed, earlier this year, to extend the program to include teachers as well.
+The proposal was, however, met with backlash from House Democrats in the minority, who argued that it would prove to be not only ineffective but also a danger to minority students.
+After a long, heated debate within the Florida State House, the proposed bill won approval and was put into law this October.

-When a gun is put into the hands of a teacher who is both impulsive and racist, minorities should be worried.
+That’s not the only factor that could affect the lethality of such situations.
+When a minority student is put into the equation, things could get worse.
 Racism hasn’t ended since the Civil Rights Movement and is still prevalent in our schools today.
 According to data collected by the Department of Education, African American students, who make up 15 percent of the student body, make up 35 percent of the students who receive one suspension and 44 percent of those who are suspended more than once.
-Given this data, we can reasonably expect minorities to be the targets of teachers when a chaotic situation arises.
-It may seem far-fetched of a con since not all racist teachers would shoot minority students without hesitation, but it’s a risk worth considering especially since arming teachers has evidently had little positive outcomes.
+Moreover, according to a report by the National Center for Biotechnology Information (NCBI), minority students said they had comparable or greater experiences of harassment, threats, and even being hit.
+Given this data, we can reasonably expect minorities to be the targets of racist teachers who make spur-of-the-moment decisions in a bad situation.